tpltnt/ircensus/README.md

 ircensus
 ========

-A simple census-script for IRC
+A simple census-bot for IRC.